-I’m often amazed at how stubborn we people are.
 We find ourselves struggling with moving forward somewhere, yet refuse to ask for help.
 Maybe we think it will mean we are weak.
 Even worse, we may believe that the inability to “unstick” ourselves means we’re total failures at life.
+When it comes down to brass tacks, though, my dear, we are wired to connect with other humans.

 1 – Asking for help is a sign of wisdom